Peringalkuthu Dam: Reservoir

 The Poringalkuthu reservoir is created by constructing a dam across the Chalakudy River.
 The inflow of the Poringalkuthu reservoir is contributed partly from the tailwater of upstream Sholayar HEP.
 In addition, the reservoir receives water from catchments downstream of the Parambikulam and Thunakadavu dams of the PAP Project.
 The spill waters of the above dams also flow to this reservoir.
-The water from the Poringalkuthu reservoir is diverted through a water conductor system to two Powerhouses of the Poringalkuthu Hydro Electric Project (PHEP) & Porigalkuthu left bank Extension scheme located on the left bank of the Chalakudy River.
+The water from the Poringalkuthu reservoir is diverted through a water conductor system to two Powerhouses of the Poringalkuthu Hydro Electric Project (PHEP) and Porigalkuthu left bank Extension scheme located on the left bank of the Chalakudy River.
 After generating power, the water is released into the Chalakudy River.